hyperledger/fabric-samples/test-network-k8s/docs/HIGH_AVAILABILITY.md

 ```

 ## Kube Proxy Configuration
 The proxy configuration is set to be `ipvs`.
-This gives a lot more scope for different load balancing algorthms.
+This gives a lot more scope for different load balancing algorithms.
 "Round Robin" is the default configuration (as used in this test network).
 For more information check this [deep dive](https://kubernetes.io/blog/2018/07/09/ipvs-based-in-cluster-load-balancing-deep-dive) on the Kubernetes blog.

 For this KIND cluster, this is configured by updating the cluster configuration, add the following yaml.